A Theory of Direct Randomized Benchmarking: Understanding direct RB using error scrambling

 Under the assumptions introduced above, a benchmark depth $d$ direct RB circuit consists of: \begin{enumerate} \item A circuit preparing a uniformly random $n$-qubit stabilizer state $\psi$. \item A circuit $C = G_{d}\cdots G_{1}$ of $d$ gates $G_{i}$ sampled from $\Omega$, which is called the direct RB circuit's ``core''. \item A circuit and measurement that simulates the POVM $M_{\varphi} = \{\ket{\varphi}\bra{\varphi}, 1 -\ket{\varphi}\bra{\varphi}\}$, where $\varphi$ is the stabilizer state

 We refer to this as a stabilizer state measurement. \end{enumerate}

-Until otherwise stated, we assume that the stabilizer state preparation and measurement (SSPAM) are perfect, i.e., we exactly prepare $\psi$ and exactly measure $M_{\varphi}$.
-This is not a realistic assumption, but, as we argue below, the primary effect of SSPAM error is on the initial value of the success probability decay (i.e., $A$ in $S_d = A + Bp^d$).
-SSPAM error has negligible impact on $r_{\Omega}$.
+Until stated later in this section, we will assume that the stabilizer state preparation and measurement (SSPAM) are perfect, i.e., we exactly prepare $\psi$ and exactly measure $M_{\varphi}$.
+This is not a realistic assumption, but, as we argue below, the primary effect of SSPAM error is on the initial value of the success probability decay (i.e., $A+B$ in $S_d = A + Bp^d$).
+Therefore, SSPAM error has negligible impact on $r_{\Omega}$, and only impacts the number of qubits on which direct RB is feasible.